memgraph/docs/products/memgraph/upcoming/tutorials/football-transfers.md

 ```

 If we needed to get the maximum transfer fee per position we would only need first `MATCH` in the
-above query making it way shorter.
-In order to match which players had maximum transfer fees per position
+above query, making it way shorter.
+In order to match players with maximum transfer fees per position
 our query is split into two parts:
 * First `MATCH` in the query finds the maximum transfer fee per position.
 * Second `MATCH` in the query is finding all players transferred to "FC Barcelona" with the same position and transfer fee equal to the maximum one from the previous query.